Congratulations — you’re engaged!

 Another great way to save on wedding reception costs is to limit your bar choices to just wine and beer rather than hosting a full open bar.
-Finding a venue that will let you BYOB is also a huge help to the budget since you’ll have more control over the cost, quality, and quantities of your beverages.
+Finding a venue that will let you BYOB is also a huge help to the budget since you’ll have more control over your beverages' cost, quality, and quantities.

-Some other creative cost-saving strategies are to consider renting items for your wedding vs buying new.
-There’s also a growing trend of brides purchasing used wedding dresses online from former brides online which comes at a savings of over 50%!
+Some other creative cost-saving strategies are to consider renting items for your wedding vs. buying new.
+There’s also a growing trend of brides purchasing used wedding dresses online from former brides, which comes at a savings of over 50%!

 No matter your priorities or your budget amount, you can find ways to cut back with the help of these small switches and substitutes.
 The great thing is that these low-priority items aren’t as important to you, so they’re definitely not worth stressing over!

 Fail to Plan, or you Plan to Fail.

 In closing, the best way to avoid wedding planning overwhelm and stress is to have a fully outlined plan.
 Get yourself organized, put a plan in place, and stick to the plan.

 This plan works if you work it!
 Happy wedding planning!